First we’ll hunt, then we’ll gather, and finally we’ll find a safe place for your monarch eggs to rest until hatching…

 - Rabbit-ravaged plants (with fresh growth) hanging on for dear life

 - Lone milkweed plants located away from large patches that are chocked full of predators

 - Late season fresh-leaved milkweed varieties including tropical milkweed, balloon plant, swamp milkweed

 - First year perennial milkweed with fresh leaves including common, swamp, butterfly weed

 - Milkweed in shady locations.
 Monarchs are trying to protect their babies from the sultry late-summer sizzle

-- Buds of tropical milkweed
+- Buds of milkweed including tropical and giant

 - Seed pods

 - Nearby non-milkweed plant leaves or blades of grass…accidents happen! 🙃

 Of course, monarch females are the queens of egg-hiding, so leave no milkweed leaf unturned!